lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 ### Streamers & Content Creators

 #### YouTube & Twitch channels
 All hail YouTube, the place where people explain everything in a fun way!
 (Unless you end up in a rabbit hole of conspiracy theories…).
 Most of the resources I watch talk about game design, AI in video games, and some specifically focus on level design.
-I also added channels of Game User Research Special Interst Group (GRUX SIG) because they often share their findings about players.
+I've also added channels of Game User Research Special Interest Group (GRUX SIG) because they often share their findings about players which are essential to know about when designing.

 - AI in Games (Tommy Thompson) https://www.youtube.com/c/AIGamesSeries
 - Game Maker’s Toolkit (Mark Brown) https://www.youtube.com/c/MarkBrownGMT